 Fix overshoot

 If "ADC correction" is "On", this controls whether the curve is corrected to fix the phenomenon where the tail of the IV curve overshoots the voltage that was measured when the circuit was actually open, before charging the capacitor.
 The voltage of all points is scaled such that the tail of the curve hits the I=0 point at the measured Voc voltage.
 This phenomenon was a mystery.
 It is now understood to be due to the +5V supply (from USB) drooping when the relay is active.
 The reduced reference voltage to the ADC results in voltage measurements that are too high.
-Negative overshoot (i.e. undershoot) is also corrected; this can be due to SSR current draw in the SSR version.
+Negative overshoot (i.e. undershoot) is also corrected; this can be due to SSR/FET current draw in the SSR or FET version.

 Battery bias